aexol-studio/deenruv/packages/create/README.md

-# Vendure Create
+# Deenruv Create

-A CLI tool for rapidly scaffolding a new Vendure server application.
+A CLI tool for rapidly scaffolding a new Deenruv server application.
 Heavily inspired by [create-react-app](https://github.com/facebook/create-react-app).

 ## Usage

-Vendure Create requires [Node.js](https://nodejs.org/en/) v8.9.0+ to be installed.
+Deenruv Create requires [Node.js](https://nodejs.org/en/) v8.9.0+ to be installed.

 To create a new project, you may choose one of the following methods: